weaversa/cryptol-course/labs/SAW/SAW.md

 formally verifies properties of code using SAT and SMT solvers.
 SAW leverages symbolic execution to translate code into formal models.
 Alright, that's a lot of fancy words, but essentially SAW can verify that all inputs to a function/method yield us our expected output.
-This makes SAW a much more powerful tool of testing code compared to unit tests that can easily miss dangerous edge cases for a piece of code.
+This makes SAW a much more powerful tool for testing code compared to unit tests that are limited in the possible input scope, which may miss testing for a dangerous edge case.

 In order to get SAW to work its magic, we need to tell it exactly what we are looking to verify.
 For every function/method, we need to tell SAW its:
 - Input(s)
 - Output(s)
-- Preconditions
+- Precondition(s)
-- Postconditions
+- Postcondition(s)

+We package this information into a script for SAW to process.
+This script can either be written in Python or SAW's native language, SAWScript.
+For this lab, we will write our scripts in Python given that the language provides a wider range of freedom when designing proofs and it is more widely known.

+Combining all of these different languages and tools together into one workflow is definitely a challengining process, escpecially for newcomers.
+However, learning how to use these components gives developers a powerful method of developing and verifying that their cryptographic implementations are correct and secure.

 # Setting Everything Up